Mode8fx/GCDemoDiscTool/README.md

 - [GC-GBA Transfer Injector](https://github.com/GateGuy/GC-GBA-TransferInjector)

 ### Known Bugs/Issues
-- Because the demo disc uses an internal ID that is different from any of its content, save files will look for this ID; in other words, a save file created for a game will not be compatible with a version of that game that exists on a generated demo disc
+- Because the demo disc uses an internal ID that is different from any of its content, save files will look for this ID; in other words, a save file created for a game will not be compatible with a version of that game that exists on a generated demo disc.
-- ESRB rating icons (the ones that appear onscreen after selecting a game) may have incorrect sizes depending on the original demo disc used (the common Preview Disc is confirmed to look normal)
+- ESRB rating icons (the ones that appear onscreen after selecting a game) may have incorrect sizes depending on the original demo disc used (the common Preview Disc is confirmed to look normal).
-- TPL texture files generated from multiple images take up slightly more space than they should; they are initially converted to the wrong format, and only the first image is changed to what it should be
+- TPL texture files generated from multiple images take up slightly more space than they should; they are initially converted to the wrong format, and only the first image is changed to what it should be.
 - (Not a bug, but still an issue) When running a demo disc on a real console, some games will only work if the internal ID matches that of the original game.
 For example, Luigi's Mansion (US) softlocks after the Nintendo screen unless the disc has an ID of GLME01.